Nathaniel Bacon (Virginia colonist)

-Nathaniel Bacon (January 3, 1647 – October 26, 1676) was an English merchant adventurer who immigrated to the Virginia Colony, where he sat on the Governor's Council.
-In early 1676 he led Bacon's Rebellion against the Virginia government.
+Nathaniel Bacon (January 3, 1647 – October 26, 1676) was an English merchant and adventurer who settled in the Virginia Colony, of the Thirteen Colonies where he sat on the Governor's Council.
+In early 1676 he led Bacon's Rebellion against the Virginia colonial government.
 The rebellion was briefly successful; but after Bacon’s death from dysentery in October 1676, the rebel forces collapsed.